rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 ---

-## 3. Suggestions for extending this application
+## Part 3.
+Suggestions for extending this application

 The purpose for this sample app is a starting point for additional “hacks” that can be done.
 Here are some ideas on possible hacks: